carranzajuanp/mapview_facet/README.md

 # Mapview Facet

-Facet leaflet maps by a factor or a character variable variable using Mapview package.
+Facet leaflet maps by a factor or a character variable using Mapview package.

 Function parameters: